-The call of a Brother is to live the vows of poverty, chastity and obedience and offering some other non-sacramental service to God’s people through such works as education, health care, social work, spiritual accompaniment and prayer.
-The call of a priest is to the altar offering the sacraments of the Church to people.
+The call of a Brother is to live the vows of poverty, chastity, and obedience while offering non-sacramental service to God’s people through such works as education, health care, social work, spiritual accompaniment and prayer, whereas typical priestly ministry focuses on the celebration of the sacraments.

-While some Brothers are monks who dedicate themselves to a more contemplative lifestyle in a monastery, other communities of Brothers who are not monks focus more on providing direct service to others.
+While some Brothers are monks who dedicate themselves to contemplative lifestyle in a monastery, other communities of Brothers focus more on providing direct service to others.

-Some Marist Brothers wear a traditional habit consisting of a cassock, a cross, cords, and a Rabat (a white bib-like piece that fits on the front of the cassock).
+Some Marist Brothers wear a traditional habit as seen in various places on this website.
 Others wear some distinguishable black garment.
 Marist Brothers who do not wear a habit wear a congregational cross when doing ministry.

 Marist Brothers are called to pray communally and individually.
-The style of community prayer varies but most often it involves the Liturgy of the Hours.
+The style of community prayer varies but it often involves the Liturgy of the Hours.
 Personal prayer varies, but includes forms of meditation and contemplation.
 Brothers also make an annual retreat of about a week’s time.
-When possible, Marist Brothers attend daily Mass and are encouraged to engage in spiritual reading.
+Marist Brothers attend Mass regularly and are encouraged to engage in spiritual reading.

 Marist Brothers’ religious communities vary in size from two to 20.
 Regardless of a community’s size, Brothers live communally, sharing prayer and meals together and spending quality time with each other.
-The hallmark of a Marist Brother community is family spirit.
-Each community is a welcoming place for co-workers, family members, friends, young people and others who share the Marist spirit.
+The hallmark of a Marist Brothers’ community is family spirit.
+Each community is a welcoming place for co-workers, family members, friends, young people, and others.

-The Marist Brothers is an official congregation of religious brothers within the Roman Catholic Church.
-Our specific role within the Church is to make Jesus Christ known and loved through the Christian education of youth, especially to the most neglected.
+The Marist Brothers is an official congregation of pontifical right within the Roman Catholic Church.
+Our specific role within the Church is to make Jesus Christ known and loved through the Christian education of youth, especially the most neglected.
 We collaborate with the local Church in helping young people know Jesus.